-Application for the use of on-campus educational benefits by employees must be made no later than May 01 for the fall semester of each year, November 01 for the spring semester, and April 01 for summer school.
+Application for the use of on-campus educational benefits by employees must be made prior to the start of each semester (including the summer sessions).
 To apply, employees must complete the Hood College Educational Benefit Form, which may be obtained in the Department of Human Resources.
 This form should be returned to Human Resources as soon as possible for processing.
 Employees must complete the form each semester, including summer sessions.
 They must complete the form for themselves, their dependent(s), and their spouse.